ahmed-zaid638/Amazon/Notes.md

 - position fixed make the element absolute for the body
 - differntiate between navigation and pagniation
 - key tag is passed to the first element after map function
+- you can console before return keyword
+- we can make nested ternery operators